TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

-# SnappyData API Reference Guide
+# SnappyData Spark Extension API Reference Guide

-This guide gives details of the APIs provided by SnappyData.
-The following APIs are included in SnappyData:
+This guide gives details of Spark extension APIs that are provided by SnappyData.
+The following APIs are included:

 | SnappySession APIs | DataFrameWriter APIs |SnappyStoreHiveCatalog APIs|